Containerizing own applications

 Afterwards run the measurements.

-An example how to run a measurement locally you can find here: Measuring locally →
+An example how to run a measurement locally can be found here: Measuring locally →

 To see all final files in an example of what we introduced here go to the Example app